 A way to reduce primary residence taxes.
 Homestead exception.

-Last weekend I blogged about the reasons Lower Macungie was forced to address a budget shortfall this past December.
-This week I am going to write a little bit about one mechanism I proposed as a candidate and formally in January we can employ to address this issue moving forward.
+Last weekend I wrote about factors that forced Lower Macungie to address a budget shortfall this past December.
+This week I want to focus on one practical mechanism I proposed as a candidate and formally in January that could help address this issue moving forward.

 There are 7 municipalities in Montgomery County who utilize this program on the local level.
 One example is Upper Gwynedd.
 An exclusion allows for real property tax relief of up to one half of the median assessed value of homesteads in the taxing jurisdiction.
 For example:

 • Under LMT’s current .33 mil property tax if you own a home at the township average of around 250,000 dollars your tax liability is 82.50.
-(Remember, that is local LMT tax not school or County)
+(Remember, this is the local Lower Mac property tax NOT school or County)

 • Under a homestead exclusion program that grants a 50% assessment reduction on a primary residence the assessed value (for purposes of tax calculation only) is cut in half to 125,000.
 Therefore the tax bill is also reduced by half to 41.25.